cyrusstoller/gardenbed/README.md

   use the public ssh key you have on github by going to the following url: `https://github.com/<<GITHUB_USERNAME>>.keys`.
   - Be sure to chop off the leading `ssh-rsa ` before adding your key(s) to `hiera/common.yaml`
   - To find more options that can be passed, read [this](http://docs.puppetlabs.com/references/latest/type.html#sshauthorizedkey)

-## Vagrant

-If you've never used Vagrant before go check out: http://docs.vagrantup.com/v2/

-Here's an old [Railscasts episode](http://railscasts.com/episodes/292-virtual-machines-with-vagrant) that explains many of the steps that this project is helping you bypass.

-### Other operating systems

-If you are interested in using a non-debian-based box, I suggest checking out: http://www.vagrantbox.es/

 ## Making Changes